 The linked hayfields of the 324-acre Hollow Fields reserve offer the Berkshires’ best view of Yokun Ridge, and abundant bobolinks nesting in the grasslands.
 The mown path through the fields connects to trails and wood roads in adjoining forestland, including a 45-acre parcel owned by the Town of Richmond.

 Hollow Fields Trail: 2 miles roundtrip, 1.5 hours, easy

 Special features: Open fields, scenic views

 SCROLL FOR TRAIL DESCRIPTION, PROPERTY DESCRIPTION, AND NATURAL HISTORY

 From Great Barrington: Take Route 41 north into Richmond.
 After passing Route 295, Perry’s Peak Road will be the next left approximately one mile down the road.
-On Perry Peak Road, find the parking at the second red barn on the left, with a BNRC sign by the road.
+On Perry Peak Road, find the parking on the left, with a BNRC sign by the road.
 Please do not park directly on Perry’s Peak Road in any season.

 From Pittsfield: Get on West Housatonic Street (Route 20) heading west.
 Turn left onto Route 41 just before Hancock Shaker Village.
 After 2.5 miles turn right onto Perry’s Peak Road.
-Parking is signed, second red barn on the left.
+Parking is signed, on the left.
 Please do not park directly on Perry’s Peak Road in any season.

 From Lenox: Take Route 183 west towards Tanglewood.
 Just passed Tanglewood, turn right onto Richmond Mountain Road.
 Richmond Mountain Road becomes Lenox Road.
 Continue on Lenox Road through a few intersections and 3 miles.
 When you get to Route 41, turn right.
 After passing Route 295, Perry’s Peak Road will be the next left approximately one mile down the road.
 On Perry’s Peak Road, find the parking on the left, with a BNRC sign by the road.
 Please do not park directly on Perry’s Peak Road in any season.

 GPS: 42.4068, -73.3654 (Trailhead parking)